waste-of-kindergarten/xpython37-v0.1/python/Doc/library/turtle.rst

       Set fillcolor to the RGB color represented by *r*, *g*, and *b*.
 Each of *r*, *g*, and *b* must be in the range 0..colormode.

    If turtleshape is a polygon, the interior of that polygon is drawn with the newly set fillcolor.

    .. doctest::
+      :skipif: _tkinter is None

        >>> turtle.fillcolor("violet")
        >>> turtle.fillcolor()